 (IBD) is a newspaper that was started in 1984 by William O'Neil.
 He founded the newspaper in 1984 to "offer information not available in The Wall Street Journal and other publications" for "investors and business executives who did not have time for two and three section papers each day."
 In other words, no fluff.

 The second section is where the market stats and stock tables are.
-One of the trademarks of IBD are their unique statistics they give on each stock (like Relative Strength, EPS ranking, and Industry Relative Strength).
+One of the trademarks of IBD is the unique statistics they give on each stock (like Relative Strength, EPS ranking, and Industry Relative Strength).

 Like the WSJ, IBD seems to have gotten a little smaller over the years.
 This isn't bad because I appreciate concentrated information.

 IBD tries to be in tune with what information investors need.
 One of their taglines a few years ago was "Investor's Business Daily - Donít Read it.
 Use it."
 This is notable because one of the tell-tale signs of an investing publication that won't make you money is one that talks about companies but never talks about actual stocks.
 This is what the Wall Street Journal does.
 IBD, on the other hand, will talk about which stocks have the biggest increase in volume and which stocks have the highest relative strength.
 So IBD is a tool that is actually used

 I first got IBD back in 1993.
 I only got it for a year because I traded only futures and no stocks for my first few years.
 It is one of the most unique publications out there and is also not overrun by ads.
 It is on the expensive side so it's not the kind of paper you subscribe to casually - not to mention the fact that the Monday Special (their weekend edition) is sold separately.